-Çiğdem Kanbeş Dindar, Cem Erkmen, Bengi Uslu* and Nilgün Günden Göğer Pages 1 - 20 ( 20 )
+Çiğdem K. Dindar, Cem Erkmen, Bengi Uslu* and Nilgün G. Göğer* Pages 1090 - 1099 ( 10 )

 Background: Allergic rhinitis, acute nasal congestion and sinusitis are one of the most common health problems and have a major effect on the quality of life.
 Several medications are used to improve the symptoms of such diseases in humans.
-Pharmaceutical pomade form containing Ephedrine (EPD) HCl, Naphazoline (NPZ) HCl, Antazoline (ANT) HCl and Chlorobutanol (CLO) is one of them.
+Pharmaceutical pomade form containing Ephedrine (EPD) HCl, Naphazoline (NPZ) HCl, Antazoline (ANT) HCl, and Chlorobutanol (CLO) is one of them.

-Results and Conclusion: The LOD values were found to be 3.95, 0.19, 0.92 and 0.96 μg mL-1 for EPD HCl, NPZ HCl, ANT HCl, and CLO in spectrophotometric method, respectively.
+Results: The LOD values were found to be 3.95, 0.19, 0.92 and 0.96 μg mL-1 for EPD HCl, NPZ HCl, ANT HCl, and CLO in the spectrophotometric method, respectively.
 The linear ranges in the RP-HPLC method were 8.2-24.36 μg mL-1, 0.083 - 0.75 μg/mL, 2.01-7.5 μg mL-1 and 2.89-24.4 μg mL-1 for EPD HCl, NPZ HCl, ANT HCl, and CLO, respectively.
 The LOD values in the validation studies were 2.7, 0.025, 0.66 and 0.86 μg mL-1 for EPD HCl, NPZ HCl, ANT HCl, and CLO in RP-HPLC method respectively.
-The results of the spectrophotometric and chromatographic methods were compared and no differences were found between the two methods.